elievatine/Udon-radio/README.md

 # UdonRadio :computer: :radio:

+Projet from UdonRadio, personnal repo to try few different things

 ## About
 The project is split in 3 main parts:
 - `back` contains the Django project.
 It is responsible for handling REST requests from the website, processing media files, and feeding Liquidsoap with informations on what tracks to play, and when.